Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/goldenpath_series/gp_module_one.md

 ### Some simple RPC use

-If this player is a server-owned player, at `NetworkStart()` we can immediately move this player, as suggested in the following code.
+If this player is a server-owned player, at `OnNetworkSpawn()` we can immediately move this player, as suggested in the following code.

 <details open>
 <summary>Click to show/hide the Code.